WHERE WE’VE COME FROM

 Since 2009, I’ve also been employed part-time by the Salvation Army to develop that same work around south Leeds.
 I squeezed in a part-time Peace Studies MA at Bradford Uni.
 And over the years, I’ve also done mentoring and advice work at the former Park Lane College and for Leeds youth charity Everything Is Possible, and worked in retail, pubs, and farming.
 For a full list of the community projects and events I am or have been involved in, click here.

 I like footy, running, squash, cycling, cats, some dogs, films, coffee, and real ale.
 I consider myself a Christian, although am not a regular church-goer – and I’m massively inspired by people I know of other faiths and none.
-Last but definitely not least, I’m married to an inspiring, creative, and very patient Yorkshire lass called Tania – and we’ve a cracking little daughter called Emily.
+Last but definitely not least, I’m married to an inspiring, creative, and very patient Yorkshire lass called Tania – and we’ve a cracking young daughter called Emily.